 The Scottish Government has announced several initiatives to support communities affected by COVID-19.
 These include:

 - A £70m Food Fund to help address issues of food insecurity, especially for older people and families in receipt of free school meals.
 This will be distributed through Local Authorities.

 - A £50m Wellbeing Fund for charities and other organisations that work with at-risk people who may be badly affected by the crisis, including homeless people and those experiencing fuel poverty.
-The Wellbeing Fund is currently closed and it is expected to open again on 7 May.
+The Wellbeing Fund is now closed.

 - A £40m Supporting Communities Fund.
 This will be used to support community efforts that are deemed to be vital to national resilience, including projects supporting people at risk because of age or isolation, along with those supporting carers, homeless people and asylum seekers.
 The fund will be allocated through community anchor organisations and you do not need to be a registered charity to apply.